Big tent: Mexico

 The Institutional Revolutionary Party (PRI) held power in Mexico for 71 uninterrupted years, from 1929 to 2000.
-It was founded after the Mexican Revolution by Mexican President Plutarco Elías Calles.
+It was founded after the Mexican Revolution by Mexican president Plutarco Elías Calles.
 Then known as the National Revolutionary Party, it was founded with the intent of providing a political space to allow all surviving leaders and combatants of the Mexican Revolution to participate and to resolve the grave political crisis that had been caused by the assassination of President-elect Álvaro Obregón in 1928.
-Throughout its nine-decade existence, the PRI has adopted a vast array of ideologies, which have often been determined by the President of the Republic in office at the time.
+Throughout its nine-decade existence, the PRI has adopted a vast array of ideologies, which have often been determined by the president of the republic in office at the time.
 The party nationalized the petroleum industry in 1938 and the banking industry in 1982.
 In the 1980s, the party went through reforms that shaped its current incarnation, with policies characterized as centre-right, such as the privatization of state-run companies, closer relations with the Catholic Church, and embracing free-market capitalism and neoliberal policies.

 The National Regeneration Movement, founded by Andrés Manuel López Obrador, has often been described as a big-tent party because of the various constituents who joined its ranks during the 2018 Mexican general elections.
 Juntos Hacemos Historia is a big-tent alliance led by the National Regeneration Movement that contested the 2021 Mexican legislative election.
 The successor alliance, Sigamos Haciendo Historia, has been described by some political scientists as catch-all.

 The Ecologist Green Party of Mexico has often been described in terms of catch all politics.
 AP News describes it as a "strange political group" that almost always joins the governing party's coalition to maintain influence.
 According to Muñoz Patraca, a professor of political science at UNAM, the PVEM is not a political party like other movements in favor of democratization, or economic or social struggles.
 Rather, the party serves, in name only, to concerns about the environment - escaping the traditional left-right ideological axis.
 Miguel Angel Toro, the Director of the Bachelor's Degree in Government and Public Transformation at Tecnológico de Monterrey, describes the party as a "party that has no ideology...
 It’s been with parties who are on the right, center, and the left.”
 Critically, Toro says, “the big parties overestimate the votes the Partido Verde can bring in, so the party always ends up with more seats than they would have gotten.
 That gives the Green Party more life than it should have.”

+Pakistan

+The Pakistan Tehreek-e-Insaf was founded in 1996 as a centre-right, anti-corruption populist party, PTI has increasingly adopted a "big tent" approach to broaden its electoral base.
+It pulls in diverse groups from urban middle-class professionals to rural voters and conservative factions all united by support for former Prime Minister Imran Khan.